-- 9. The secured website shall not permit the modification, replacement or deletion of an uploaded document.
+9. The secured website shall not permit the modification, replacement or deletion of an uploaded document.
 If the need arises for the Government to modify a document they have uploaded, they shall create a new document named differently (for example, by adding the word "modified" in the document name).
-This opportunity should only be used where genuinely necessary and should not be used to correct minor errors. - 10.
-Where the Government have filed more than one version of the same document, only the document filed in time shall be taken into consideration.
-Where more than one version has been filed in time, the latest version shall be taken into consideration, unless the President of the Chamber decides otherwise.
+This opportunity should only be used where genuinely necessary and should not be used to correct minor errors.